Common questions about the flu vaccine

 You need to get the flu vaccine every year because each year it's made to match the different strains of flu virus likely to be in Aotearoa New Zealand.
 Some strains are the same for more than 1 year, but it's still recommended that you have the vaccine each year, as the protection it provides gets less over time.

 Flu vaccines are usually available from autumn.
-Get your vaccination before winter when the flu is around the most.
+Get your vaccination before winter when the flu is most likely to be in your community.

 • Influvac Tetra: For all ages from 6 months.
 Funded for those who are eligible